advancedhosting/terraform-provider-ah/docs/resources/ah_ip_assignment.md

 # ah_ip_assignment

 Provides an Advanced Hosting IP Assignment resource to assign an IP address to a Cloud Server.
+Can be done either using this resource or in `ips` argument of `ah_cloud_server`.

+If IP address is not set using `ah_ip_assignment` and not provided in the list of IP addresses defined in the `ips` argument of `ah_cloud_server`, IP address will be unassigned from the Server.

 ## Example Usage